buzedarius03/Java-GroupProject-3.Semester/README.md

 git config --local user.email "max.muster@student.tugraz.at"

 # Add framework as second remote repository.
-git remote add git@student.cgv.tugraz.at:OOP2.2023/framework.git framework git pull framework
+git remote add framework git@student.cgv.tugraz.at:OOP2.2023/framework.git git pull framework main

 # Only one member of your group has to merge/push the framework to your own repository (A1+A2).
 git merge framework/main